lndgalante/codewars-katas/README.md

 ## Purpose

-Doing lot of katas could help you to improve your algorithmic thinking.
-Also could help you to go with more confidence to interviews.
+Practicing katas could help you to improve your algorithmic thinking.
+It could also helps going to interviews more confident.
 I highly recommend this [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which is a carefully curated content to help you ace your next technical interview.

 ## Repository Structure